Home » Recipes » Desserts » Pumpkin Corn Flake Treats

 Save Recipe

-An adaptation of the classic corn flake wreath.
+Pumpkin shaped corn flake treats, a twist on the classic corn flake wreath treats.
 Perfect for Halloween or Thanksgiving.

 • Total Time: 1 hour